-Because the days and month of a market are forecasted, customers can anticipate obtaining MIS reports on the forecasted line items before a bill is released.
+Because the days and month of a market are forecasted, participants can anticipate obtaining MIS reports on the forecasted line items before a bill is released.

 A company’s security administrator (SA) determines which employees have direct access to the MIS reports.
-Contact ISO Customer Service for more information on the SA role.
+Contact ISO New England’s Participant Support and Solutions for more information on the SA role.

 The prefix of the MIS report name is the report type key.
 SD refers to “Settlement Details,” and SR refers to “Settlement Report.”
 “SS” refers to Standard Settlement.
 For a list and description of the different report keys, view MIS Report Descriptions, Templates, and Samples on the ISO’s website.